 Of course, it’s natural to worry about loved ones when they’re away.
 Occasionally, that worry is warranted.
 To help set minds at ease, we’ve gathered eight essentials for safe travel, from emergency SOS systems to staying healthy while on the road.

 Essential for: Remote travel, sailing, hiking and extreme sports

-If, like him, you have ambitions to climb the seven summits (or indeed know someone who does), consider getting a SPOT Gen3.
-This pocket-sized gizmo tracks you in real time and allows you to send messages at a touch of a button.
+If, like him, you have ambitions to climb the seven summits (or indeed know someone who does), consider getting a SPOT GenX.
+This pocket-sized gizmo tracks you in real-time and allows you to send messages at a touch of a button.

 You can transmit an SOS with your GPS location to the IERCC (International Emergency Response Coordination Centre) or just check in with family and friends in areas without mobile coverage.
 This can be a one-button ‘OK’ which sends a pre-programmed text or email with your location to up to 10 pre-set contacts, or a custom message.

 You can also configure your tracking to send your location at certain intervals (5, 10, 30 or 60 minutes or, if you’re doing something really extreme, every 2.5 minutes).

 SPOT’s tech has been credited with thousands of rescues globally – including when Peter was airlifted in Greenland.
 At a basic price of $199.99 with a range of reasonably-priced data plans, it’s a must-have gadget for all adventurers.

 2. Travelsafe portable safe